mikePetrogeorge/GettingNavToWork/README.md

 5) Go to your project build settings tab and under prefix header (found after APPLE LLVM 5.0 language and under) double click and enter the following NAME-OF-YOUR-APP/RevealControllerStoryboardExample-Prefix.pch If you fail to do this, you will run into compile drama.

+6) Look at the storyboard example in the original project, and in this project to get a handle on how you would put together your flow path (seques).

 Good luck

 Mike Petrogeorge